nslavov/scp/2024_Khan_Elcheikhali_et_al_PTR.md

 <h2 style="letter-spacing: 2px; font-size: 26px;" id="proc_data" >Processed Data</h2>

-The processed data is available within a Google Drive  *[folder](https://drive.google.com/drive/folders/1oMaW74bjDPPPjyPTqocPD_SjMnHy7UeM?usp=sharing)*
+The processed data are reported according to the [community guidelines](https://single-cell.net/guidelines) and available within a Google Drive  *[folder](https://drive.google.com/drive/folders/1oMaW74bjDPPPjyPTqocPD_SjMnHy7UeM?usp=sharing)*

 The folder is organized as follows:

-- **001-MSData**: search outputs from raw mass specgtrometry data and associated files to process to single cell matrices
+- **001-MSData**: search outputs from raw mass spectrometry data and associated files to process to single cell matrices
   - **001-searchedFiles**: output tables from Maxquant (including variable modification PTM search) and DIA-NN
-  - **002-AuxiliaryFiles**: metadata and cellenOne files to process search data into single cell matrices,   configurations for DART-ID, inclusion lists and methods for pSCoPE and FASTA's used and complex groupings used.
+  - **002-AuxiliaryFiles**: metadata and [nPOP][nPOP] files to process search data into single cell matrices,   configurations for DART-ID, inclusion lists and methods for pSCoPE and FASTA's used and complex groupings used.